Natural Baby Life logo (480 x 130)

 Anti-colic nipples can work wonders by minimizing the amount of air a baby swallows while drinking, helping to reduce gassy bellies.
 The catch?

-In order to keep the bottles and nipples clean, they come apart.
-And if they aren’t reassembled correctly, then milk or formula can leak all over the place.
+To keep the bottles and nipples clean, they come apart and if they aren’t reassembled correctly, then milk or formula can leak all over the place.

 Some of the most popular anti-colic nipples are manufactured by: